 What are you working on now?

 Great question.
 Too much.
 Hah.
 I co-founded an online learning platform called Teachery.co.
 It came about after I wanted to try building my own online course in 2014.
 I didn’t like any of the existing platforms so I built my own.
-The pricing structure I created for IWearYourShirt in 2009 ($1 on day 1, $2 on day 2, $3 on day 3) is being turned into a product at Bumpsale.co.
+The pricing structure I created for IWearYourShirt in 2009 (2 on day 2, $3 on day 3) is being turned into a product at Bumpsale.co.
 I have two podcasts, Invisible Office Hours and Sleeping With The Boss.
 I write weekly articles that go out to The Action Army, Inc.com, TheNextWeb, and other places.
 I have a few other fun projects in the works and will probably write another book this year.

 What is your ideal work environment?